-To quantitatively evaluate the performance of both multicamera and single-camera multi-target tracking scenarios, we adopt two CLEAR MOT metrics for multitarget tracking [44]: (i) Multi-Object Tracking Accuracy (MOTA), a consolidated score of false/miss detection rates of ground truth and identity switches of tracked trajectories; and (ii) Multi-Object Tracking Precision (MOTP), the average distance between the tracking results and the ground truth normalized to the hit/miss threshold.
-The MOTA score is perhaps the widely used figure to evaluate the performance of the tracker, since it combines three errors (i.e., False Negatives (FN), False Positives (FP), and Identity Switches
+To quantitatively evaluate the performance of both multicamera and single-camera multi-target tracking scenarios, we adopt two CLEAR MOT metrics for multi-target tracking (Stiefelhagen et al. 2006): (i) Multi-Object Tracking Accuracy (MOTA), a consolidated score of false/miss detection rates of ground truth and identity switches of tracked trajectories; and (ii) Multi-Object Tracking Precision (MOTP), the average distance between the tracking results and the ground truth normalized to the hit/miss threshold.
+The MOTA score is perhaps the widely used figure to evaluate the performance of the tracker, since it combines three errors [i.e., False Negatives (FN), False Positives (FP), and Identity Switches (IDS)] into a single number (Leal-Taixé et al. 2015).
+To measure the performance of the tracker, similar to Andriyenko et al. (2012), we use the greedy strategy to match the locations of tracked targets and the ground truth within a hit/miss distance threshold.
+To describe the performance of the tracker completely, we plot the MOTA score at the hit/miss distance thresholds varied from 0 to 2 m.
+We use the MOTA score at the hit/miss distance threshold 1 m as the representative score to rank each tracking algorithm in the MOTA versus distance curves.

-Fig. 5 (a) Influence of balance parameters between color histogram, gradient histogram, and local binary pattern features, on tracking performance. (b) Influence of balance parameters between appearance, motion, and trajectory smoothness affinities on tracking performance.
+Fig. 5 a Influence of balance parameters between color histogram, gradient histogram, and local binary pattern features, on tracking performance. b Influence of balance parameters between appearance, motion, and trajectory smoothness affinities on tracking performance